oracle/weblogic-image-tool/site/quickstart.md

 ## Creating image with no Internet access

-In this use case, because there is no internet access.
+In this use case, because there is no Internet access.
 You will be responsible for downloading all the installers and patches, plus setting up the cache.
 You also have to provide a base operating system image that has the following packages installed.